-The assets and liabilities of the Singapore Branch which relate to the insurance business carried on in Singapore are subject to the requirements of the Insurance Act, Chapter 142 ("the Insurance Act").
+The assets and liabilities of the Singapore Branch which relate to the insurance business carried on in Singapore are subject to the requirements of the Insurance Act, 1966 ("the Insurance Act").
 Such assets and liabilities are accounted for in the books of the insurance funds established under the Insurance Act.
-The net assets of the Branch held in the insurance funds must be sufficient to meet the solvency requirements stipulated in Section 18 of the Insurance Act at all times.
-Assets held in the insurance funds may be withdrawn by the Head Office only if the withdrawal meets the requirements stipulated in the Insurance Act and the Branch continues to be able to meet the solvency requirements of the Section 18 of the Insurance Act.
+The net assets of the Branch held in the insurance funds must be sufficient to meet the solvency requirements stipulated in Section 17 of the Insurance Act at all times.
+Assets held in the insurance funds may be withdrawn by the Head Office only if the withdrawal meets the requirements stipulated in the Insurance Act and the Branch continues to be able to meet the solvency requirements of the Section 17 of the Insurance Act and the Branch continues to be able to meet the solvency requirements of the Section 17 of the Insurance Act.

 The Branch was registered in Singapore on 12 August 2013 as Euler Hermes Europe, Singapore Branch.
-It obtained its licence to carry on insurance business in Singapore from the Monetary Authority of Singapore on 21 May 2014, and commenced operations upon the transfer of business from Euler Hermes Deutschland Aktiengesellschaft, Singapore Branch on 1 June 2014.
+It obtained its license to carry on insurance business in Singapore from the Monetary Authority of Singapore on 21 May 2014, and commenced operations upon the transfer of business from Euler Hermes Deutschland Aktiengesellschaft, Singapore Branch on 1 June 2014.